 Honda Timing Belt

-Many Honda four-cylinders and V6 engines use a rubber timing belt instead of a chain.
-The belt does not give a long warning — it either works or it breaks.
-A failed timing belt on an interference engine can bend valves in seconds.
-Colorado heat cycles and dry garage storage age rubber even on low-mileage vehicles, so interval is usually time and mileage, not “it still looks fine.”
+Many Honda four-cylinder and V6 engines use a rubber timing belt instead of a metal chain.
+The belt does not give you much warning — it either works or it breaks.
+If it breaks on an interference engine, the pistons can hit the open valves and bend them in seconds.
+Colorado heat and dry storage age rubber even on low-mileage cars, so the service interval is usually based on both time and miles — not on whether the belt still looks fine.

 Symptoms

-• No symptoms until failure — that is why interval service exists
+• Often no symptoms at all until the belt breaks — that is why scheduled service matters

 • Ticking or slapping from the timing cover on high-mileage belts (uncommon but serious)

-• Oil leak at the timing cover from cam or crank seals done with belt service
+• Oil leak at the timing cover from cam or crank seals replaced during belt service

 • Unknown service history on a used Accord, Civic, Odyssey, or Pilot you just bought

-• Shop sticker missing or mileage past Honda’s published interval
+• Missing shop sticker or mileage past Honda's published interval

 Can I keep driving if my Honda timing belt is overdue?

-If you are past the interval and do not know when it was done, schedule inspection immediately — many drivers keep driving until sudden failure.
+If you are past the interval and do not know when it was last done, schedule inspection right away.
+Many drivers keep going until the belt snaps.

-A broken timing belt on an interference engine often means valve damage — towing and diagnosis, not repeated start attempts.
+A broken timing belt on an interference engine often means bent valves — tow it in, and do not keep trying to start it.

-If the engine cranks fast with no compression after a snap, stop cranking and call us.
+If the engine spins fast with no compression after a snap, stop cranking and call us.

 Common causes